Are your needs being met in your marriage or love relationship?

 Multiracial-marriage-therapy

 Scientists have identified seven inherent needs that exist in our brains.
-How much or how little each of these needs is stimulated by ourselves and our partners can have a significant impact on the satisfaction and happiness in marriages or love relationships.
+How much each need gets met, by ourselves and our partners, shapes how we feel day to day.

 What are these needs that stem from inherent personality traits, and how do they work?
-Each need originates from nerve-based circuits in the brain that connect electrochemical signals, meaning nerve cells transmit messages to each other until specific parts of your body receive the information needed to perform the behavior to get your need met.
+Each need originates in neural circuits that link electrochemical signals to behavioral drives.

 How important are these needs?
-They are connected directly to your brain’s sense of survival, responsible for functions including reproduction, sleep, attaching to others, and obtaining power.
-You and your partner have your own comfort zone within each need that affects your own personality, and at different times in your life you may feel under-stimulated or overstimulated.
+These circuits are tied directly to survival and core biological functions.
+Each of you has a personal comfort zone within each need, shaped by temperament and history.
 The symptoms you experience when a need is out of balance may include feeling anxious, sad, angry, or shame.

-Researchers have found that we are all pre-wired with these needs, regardless of our environment, as part of our evolutionary development.
+Research shows we’re all pre-wired with these needs, regardless of environment.
 Specifically, the needs that affect you and your partner are:

 1. Commander-in-Chief: responsible for coordinating functions of dominance, control, and power, especially when perceiving a threat or that you are being treated unfairly.
-When this need is optimized, you feel confident about the challenges in your life, and you ask for what you need.
-When your need is overstimulated, you may be full of anger or rage, acting aggressively; when under-stimulated, you may feel powerless and become overly passive.
+When optimized, you feel confident and capable of handling challenges.
+Overstimulated: anger, aggression, or controlling behavior.
+Understimulated: passivity or low confidence.

 2. Explorer: responsible for learning and the need for novelty and adventure in your life, you may feel most satisfied when traveling to a new destination, feeling a high sense of excitement and pleasure at discovering new things.
-When overstimulated, you may continue to pursue adventures, despite the consequences of being exhausted or depleted; when under-stimulated, you may feel a sense of boredom or restlessness that comes out as irritability or deflation.
+Overstimulated: reckless pursuit of novelty despite consequences.

 4. Energy Czar: responsible for rest and care to maintain health.
 If you’re working too much without enough rest, the “energy czar” sends signals to your body to stop and rest.
-This need also ties in with physical aspects of food, water, and other physical needs related to your physical comfort and survival.
-When balanced, the energy czar helps you feel physically comfortable, allowing for optimal emotional well-being; when overstimulated, you may feel fatigued or anxious, or you may gain weight; when under-stimulated, you may experience significant health problems related to deficiencies in sleep, nutrition, exercise, and hydration, to name a few.
+This need also connects to food, water, and other survival drives.
+When balanced, this system lets you feel physically comfortable and mentally clear.

 5. Jester: responsible for recreation, play, and diversions, this need includes entertainment, fantasies, jokes, and having fun.
 The jester helps you relax, and feel renewed, and is especially important in childhood.
 When in balance, your jester helps you feel both joy and content; when overstimulated, you may feel “wound up;” when under-stimulated, you may feel reserved, “dull,” lethargic, and sad.